Nexfinity/Nexfinity-Translations/README.md

 4. Make any requested edits to your pull request
 5. Wait for the strings to be merged and enjoy!

+Alternatively, you can also contribute via our Crowdin page [here](https://crowdin.com/project/cakey-bot).
+We sync the Github repository and Crowdin page frequently.

 # Formatting, Rules, Requirements

 1. Please do not insert unnecessary punctuation into strings, unless it is